j-sherrick/astro-tutorial/README.md

 ### 🚀 Why Astro?

-Astro stands as a cutting-edge web framework designed to empower developers in crafting swift websites that lean on minimal client-side JavaScript.
+Astro is a cutting-edge web framework designed to empower developers in crafting swift websites that lean on minimal client-side JavaScript.
 This choice highlights my personal preference for performance and efficiency (steering clear of bulkier frameworks like WordPress), to ensure a superior user experience.
 Astro provides a development experience that is delightfully engaging and satisfying, while showcasing my proficiency in navigating the fast-paced world of web development frameworks.

 ## Features